isaracorp/quantumsafe_vcert/README.md

 VCert is a Go library, SDK, and command line utility designed to simplify key generation and enrollment of machine identities (also known as SSL/TLS certificates and keys) that comply with enterprise security policy by using the [Venafi Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi Cloud](https://pki.venafi.com/venafi-cloud/).

+This fork of VCert adds the ability to request quantum-safe certificates as well as use [ISARA Catalyst&trade; Agile Digital Certificate Technology](https://www.isara.com/products/isara-catalyst-agile-digital-certificate-technology.html).

+To make use of the quantum-safe features, the [ISARA Radiate &trade; Quantum-Resistant Library 2.0](https://www.isara.com/toolkit/2/doc/guide/guide.html) is needed.
+Contact quantumsafe@isara.com for more information.

+#### Quantum-Safe Features

+The following quantum-safe features are added to the command line `vcert` tool in this fork:

+- Add `extendcsrqs` command to convert a conventional CSR to a dual-signature one.
+- Add `-key-param` parameter for `gencsr` and `extendcsrqs` to specify the key's parameters Options include `iqr_dilithium_128` and `iqr_dilithium_160` (default `iqr_dilithium_128`).
+- New `-key-type` value of `dilithium`.

 #### Compatibility